 Press in connector wire clip and pull off connector.

-Remove vanos intake and exhaust solenoid electrical cable connectors from mounting brackets.
+Remove the Vanos intake and exhaust solenoid electrical cable connectors from the mounting brackets.
+Afterward, pull the connectors out from the brackets.

 Slightly loosen vanos oil pressure restrictor (22mm open wrench).